-Creating the Amazon EBS CSI driver IAM role for service accounts - Amazon EKS
+Creating the Amazon EBS CSI driver IAM role - Amazon EKS

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).